enjaku4/rabarber/README.md

 ## Configuration

-Configure Rabarber using the `.configure` method by placing it in an initializer.
-Below, you can find the available options along with examples:
+Rabarber can be configured by using `.configure` method in an initializer:

 ```rb
 Rabarber.configure do |config|